json420/degu/doc/degu.server.rst

 ...         return (200, 'OK', headers, body)
 ...     return (200, 'OK', headers, None)  # No response body for HEAD

-(For a short primer on implementing RGI server applications, please see :ref:`server-app-callable`.)
+(For a short primer on implementing RGI server applications, please read about the server :ref:`server-app` argument.)

 You can create a :class:`Server` like this: